UltraMessaging/um_kb/kb/two-store-hosts.md

 ## Introduction

-This article describes a method for running UM Stores on two servers instead of the normal three.
+This article describes a method for running UM Stores on two servers instead of the usual three.

-The goals of this solution is to provide comperable data redundancy and failure resiliency.
+The goal of this solution is to provide comperable data redundancy and failure resiliency.

 ## Store Groups

 A little-used (and little-documented) feature in UM is having multiple Store groups.
-A Store group operates as a single conceptual entity of storage, with an odd number of members providing resiliency;
+A Store group operates as a single conceptual storage entity, with an odd number of members providing resiliency;
 as long as a quorum of stores is operational, the applications can function normally.